LENS: A Learnable Evaluation Metric for Text Simplification: Metric - Implementation Details

 \section{\metricname~Metric - Implementation Details}

 We leverage \textit{Transformers} and \textit{PyTorch Lightning} libraries to implement the metric.
-We used XLM-RoBERTa$_{Large}$ model \cite{DBLP:journals/corr/abs-1911-02116} as the encoder.
+We used RoBERTa$_{Large}$ model \cite{Liu2019RoBERTaAR} as the encoder.
 We fine-tuned the metric with the style-adaptive loss for 20 epochs and selected the checkpoint with the best validation loss.
+We used the ten human references from ASSET to calculate metric scores while training \metricname~using \datasetnameFirst.
 We used a batch size of 8, Adam optimizer with a learning rate of 3e-05 for the encoder and 1e-05 for other layers.
 We use dropout of 0.15 and freeze the encoding layers for 1 epoch.
 We train the model on one Quadro RTX 6000 GPU with 25GB RAM, which takes around 3 hours.